 I’ve bought pre-made jerk marinade and it’s pretty darn good, but obviously homemade marinades from scratch are way more fun and rewarding.
-Jerk seasoning has many influences not just from the Caribbean, but African, European, and most recently Asian influences as you can see in the different ingredients above.
-All of these flavors form together to make such a flavorful seasoning.
+Jerk seasoning has many influences not just from the Caribbean, but African, European, and most recently Asian influences (as you can see in the different ingredients above).
+All of these flavors blend together to make such a flavorful marinade.

-My other favorite part about the recipe is that, you basically throw everything into a food processor and there ya go!
+My other favorite part about this recipe is that you basically throw everything into a food processor and there ya go!
 Ok fine, you have to peel the garlic and peel/cut up the ginger, but I think we can all sacrifice that for the rest of the ease of the recipe.

 The recipe calls for scotch bonnet peppers, but sometimes they are hard to find so you can substitute with a habanero pepper.
 If you like your jerk very spicy you can add two peppers, we did two and it was pretty hot but we like our jerk very spicy.
 If not, just stick with one to be safe.

 Once the marinade is pulsed and blended, taste and you can adjust the seasoning.
 All spice is the star of this show, so feel free to add more after giving it a taste.